Dentalcare logo

 Findings from this project have revealed how important our microbiome is for our existence as humans and that microbes far outnumber human cells by more than ten-fold!
 The human microbiome is comprised of a “core” and a “variable” part.14 The core is shared among all humans, while the variable microbiome is exclusive to each individual based on their phenotype, genotype, and unique lifestyle.14 The differences in species and strains of this variable portion of the microbiome among individuals, may be as unique as their fingerprint!
 This also holds true for the oral microbiome.

-If we translate this information to the oral cavity, this state of dysbiosis explains how oral diseases occur, specifically this shift is most readily apparent in the microbial shift from gingivitis to periodontitis.
+The actual state of dysbiosis explains how oral diseases occur, more specifically this shift is most readily apparent in the microbial shift from gingivitis to periodontitis.
 The oral cavity houses the second largest number of microbiota next to the GI tract.
 Thus, the project has now developed organ-specific microbial databases for both the Human Intestinal Tract and eHomd (expanded Human Oral Microbiome Database).
 To date, almost 800 specific oral species have been added to the oral microbiome database but well over 1,000 are thought to exist.

 This understanding has created a major paradigm shift in identifying the primary etiology of periodontal diseases.
 What is now considered to be old knowledge is that specific virulent periodontal pathogens cause periodontal tissue breakdown (mainly Gram-negative anaerobic bacteria).
 The problem with this theory is that no specific bacteria have ever been shown to be solely causative of periodontal disease.
 Thus, the new prevailing theory is that dependent upon the microbe-host environment, disease severity will vary.
 Periodontal breakdown in susceptible individuals creates an environment suitable for particular microbes, which then flourish.
-Certain microorganisms and/or groups of microorganisms may be considered bridging organisms and may facilitate the transfer from symbiosis to dybiosis in a susceptible host.
+Certain keystone pathogens may be considered bridging organisms and may facilitate the transfer from symbiosis to dysbiosis in a susceptible host.
 Certain microbes may be found intraorally in health and maintain this healthy state, however interference with this symbiotic state leads to dysbiosis resulting in periodontal disease.
+It has also become clear with these new findings that rather than the old concept that all bacteria are bad, the main goal of oral hygiene should focus more on the maintenance of symbiosis rather than elimination of all oral microbes.

 With this major shift in the understanding of the underlying causes of disease, an emerging approach for disease treatment and prevention that takes into account individual variability in genes, environment, and lifestyle for each person, has been created called “Precision Medicine,” previously known as personalized medicine.
 The major premise of precision medicine is a focus on identifying which treatment approaches will be the most effective for which patients based on genetic, environmental, and lifestyle factors.
 This is in contrast to the “one size fits all” approach that has dominated mainstream medicine and dentistry for decades.